Loneliness: Transient

-While unpleasant, temporary feelings of loneliness are sometimes experienced by almost everyone, they are not thought to cause long term harm.
-Early 20th century work sometimes treated loneliness as a wholly negative phenomenon.
-Yet transient loneliness is now generally considered beneficial.
+While unpleasant, temporary feelings of loneliness are sometimes experienced by almost everyone and are not thought to cause long term harm.
+Early 20th century work sometimes treated loneliness as a wholly negative phenomenon, but transient loneliness is now generally considered beneficial.
 The capacity to feel it may have been evolutionarily selected for, a healthy aversive emotion that motivates individuals to strengthen social connections.
 Transient loneliness is sometimes compared to short-term hunger, which is unpleasant but ultimately useful as it motivates us to eat.

 Chronic

 Long-term loneliness is widely considered a close to entirely harmful condition.
 Whereas transient loneliness typically increases motivation to improve relationships with others, chronic loneliness can have the opposite effect.
 This is as long-term social isolation can cause hypervigilance.
 While enhanced vigilance may have been evolutionary adaptive for individuals who went long periods without others watching their backs, it can lead to excessive cynicism and suspicion of other people, which in turn can be detrimental to interpersonal relationships.
 So without intervention, chronic loneliness can be self-reinforcing.